evanmayer/hotspot/HOWTO.md

 The 3D printed CFRP stepper motor mounts are attached to the beam mapper frame by 5/16-18 x 2" or 2.25" bolts with nyloc "jam" nuts.

-A 3D printed CFRP "homing bar" with a corner reference feature sticks out into the mapping region to provide a repeatable location for placing the corner of the effector raft.
-This part is attached to the beam mapper frame with one 5/16-18 x 2" or 2.25" bolt with nyloc "jam" nut.
-Ensure the arm is pressed flat against the inside of the frame, no matter where it is attached.

 Two aluminum registration tabs are screwed into the end of each frame piece opposite the black plastic end caps, using a 5/16-18 x 1/4" screw.
 They are long enough to reach an edge of the mirror regardless of if the mirror's corners have been machined off.
 These tabs register the frame to a third edge of the mirror, so **it is important that they not be bent**.

 Long 5/16-18 steel threaded rods connect the two halves of the frame.
 On one end of the threaded rods, a nyloc "jam" nut on the outside of the perforated aluminum extrusion provides clamping force.
 On the other end of the threaded rod, a slide-adjust nut allows easily changing the distance between clamping surfaces, and applies clamping force to the outside of the opposite aluminum extrusion.